 In a medical emergency, you should ask for an ambulance.
 In some situations you may require more than one service but the operator will get to that later.
 The BT operator transfers your call to the ambulance service control room.

-Here a call handler asks for information from you in order to prioritise your call and identify how to help the patient until the ambulance arrives.
+Here a call handler asks for information from you.
+They do this in order to prioritise your call and identify how to help the patient until the ambulance arrives.

 The call handlers log essential details about the patient’s condition and location onto a computer system.
 This information passes to an emergency medical dispatcher who decides the best course of action.